Graduation Brighton – The Final Test.

 Choose your destination

 Summer holiday flight prices are enough to put anyone off jetting overseas for a post-graduation holiday.
 Do not panic.
-Brighton has masses on offer for those looking for a taste of vacation celebration while keeping those purse strings firmly tightened.
+Brighton has masses on offer for those looking for a taste of vacation celebration while not clocking up air miles or wasting time in border control.
 From Italian to Indian, international restaurants are thriving right now.
-Here is a list of the best in Brighton, as voted for by you in this year’s BRAVO awards.
+Here’s a list of the best international restaurants in Brighton, as voted for by you in this year’s BRAVO awards.

 For larger groups